edofrederix/briscola/doc/chapters/1_tutorial.md

 and `VARMU2` by the proper values corresponding to the selected case .
 Have a look at the contents of the `prep.sh` script.

-The preparation script compiles the code that is located in the `code` directory.
+The preparation script also compiles the code that is located in the `code` directory.
 More specifically, it compiles the file `code/functionObjects/Hysing/Hysing.C`.
 Inspecting this file, it can be seen that two things are done: